nfagerlund/evil-made-manifest/headerproblems.markdown

 - All uppercase alphabetic ASCII chars are downcased.
     - Non-ascii alphabetic characters (inc. Cyrillic, accented Latin, and I don't know what else) will count as alphabetic characters (i.e. they won't be deleted or replaced with hyphens), but they will NOT be downcased -- things like Ñ and Á will remain as literals in the final ID.
         - Wondering what the criteria they're using for identifying alphabetic chars is; is it based on Unicode definitions?
+        - This appears to match the behavior of Ruby's String#downcase method.
 - All spaces are replaced with hyphens
     - Including multiple spaces in a row!
 They are not collapsed.
     - Hard tab characters (ascii 9) are replaced with FOUR hyphens (`----`).
 The markdown processor github is using passes hard tabs through unmolested, so they act the same as in embedded html fragments.